lukacspapp/SEI-Project-3/README.md

 ## Wins

-Planning ✍️ : This one comes in under challenges and wins!
+Planning ✍️: This one comes in under challenges and wins!
 While getting the right answer took some time, spending our Day 1 on planning alone meant we made a strong start and finished the backend in two days.

 Reading 📕 : Learning reading documentation for the Semantic UI and Mongoose.

 Features ✨: I'm very happy with the amount of work we got done in 9 days.
-The app offers several functionality whilst still having a strong user journey..
+The app offers much functionality whilst still having a strong user journey.

-Styling 🤩: The app has a slick design , something I was very keen to achive was a modern, proffessional looking website with nice color.
+Styling 🤩: The app has a slick design, something I was very keen to achieve was a modern, professional-looking website with nice color.

 ## Key Learnings

 * When to use Embedded vs Referenced data
-* Learning to read documentation
+* Learning to read the documentation
 * How to be working in a team while managing time.

 ## Future Improvements

 - Make all the pages responsive:
-- Adding a package for picture uploading so users can upload images from thier device
+- Adding a package for picture uploading so users can upload images from their device
 - Error handling on the frontend